qmk/qmk_firmware/keyboards/redscarf_iiplus/verd/readme.md

 * Hardware Availability: [Drop](https://drop.com/buy/red-scarf-ii-plus-ver-d-custom-mechanical-keyboard-kit)

-Please note that QMK Firmware does not currently support using the remote to control the underglow LEDs.
+Please note that QMK Firmware does not currently support controlling the underglow LEDs; however, if your board came with the remote, it can still be used to change the colour.

 ## Flashing